University-of-Manitoba-Computer-Science/tools-n-techniques/topic09/topic-8.md

 ### Input Error Prevention

 Imagine
-that you shared your script with a friend but he did not check your implementation.
+that you shared your script with a friend but they did not check your implementation.
 The idea here is to prevent that your friend type an incorrect name as the argument of `publish_webpage`.
 For this, before performing any action in the script `publish_webpage`, check if the file passed on the command line by the user actually